 ‘For sale’ signs

 If the property is a house, the landlord/agent needs your consent to put a ‘for sale’ sign on the premises.
-If they do so without your consent, you can remove the sign and apply to the Tribunal for compensation and/or an order that they do not do it again as it is a breach of the access rules and your right to peace, comfort and privacy in your use of the premises.
+If they do so without your consent, you can remove the sign and apply to the Tribunal for an order that they do not do it again as it is a breach of the access rules and your right to peace, comfort and privacy in your use of the premises.

 If the property is a house, the landlord/agent cannot hold an auction on site unless you consent.